yalmip/yalmip.github.io/_posts/2017-09-01-The cutsdp solver.md

 YALMIP is shipped with two built-in mixed-integer conic programming solvers, both relying external solvers to do the heavy work, but in completely different ways.

-The most known solver is the solver [bnb](/solver/bnb), which is a classical branch-and-bound implementation for mixed-integer convex programming (it can applied to any problem, but global optimality guarantees only hold for problems where the continuous relaxations are convex).
-Without a doubt, the solver is terribly slow compared, and is only intended to be a tool for completing academic proof-of-concept projects where a mixed-integer semidefinite program is solved.
+The most known solver is the solver [bnb](/solver/bnb), which is a classical naive branch-and-bound implementation for mixed-integer convex programs (it can applied to any problem, but global optimality guarantees only hold for problems where the continuous relaxations are convex).
+Without a doubt, the solver is terribly slow compared to state-of-the-art solvers, and is only intended to be a tool for completing academic proof-of-concept projects where a mixed-integer semidefinite program is solved.
 For all other problem classes there are much better [external solvers](/tags/#mixed-integer-programming-solver), and in many cases you are much better off by developing your own dedicated solver if you need performance.

 A less known internal mixed-integer solver is [cutsdp](/solver/cutsdp).
 While [bnb](/solver/bnb) is based on branch-and-bound where, roughly speaking, integrality is approximated and relaxed during the iterative process, [cutsdp](/solver/cutsdp) is based on an iterative process where the geometry of the semidefinite cone is approximated and relaxed during the process, while integrality is guaranteed throughout.